kyhomelab/kyhomelab.github.io/_posts/2024-03-18-More-About-Me-And-Creating-This-Website.md

 * I ran into so many problems getting everything set up, but because of my drive and interest, I was able to get everything set up.
 * I pushed for better networking in the building, and was able to get an old Dell managed switch
 * The location for the switch was in the testing room, and I helped run ethernet lines throughout the building to about ~20 pcs spread throughout the building
-* I created a script using bash that would in order: set the wallpaper, display the wifi password, open disk management,
+* I created a script using bash that would in order: Checking Administrator Privileges,  Setting Wallpaper, Displaying WiFi Password, Opening Disk Management, Windows Activation, Gathering System Information, Formatting, Opening Test Applications, and Exiting after a key input
+*
 **What Drives Me:**
 *
 * [Bullet point 2 related to your passion/profession]